 There are many schools of thought here.
-I take a middle of the road approach but I encourage you to use your own judgement.
+I take a middle of the road approach but I encourage you to use your own judgment.
 Some say that essentials oils should not be used on a baby under 12 months.
 Most agree that oils should be used very sparingly for babies under 3 months.
-1 drop is adequate, if you use them at all
+1 drop is adequate if you use them at all

 Cautions when using aromatherapy

 Great caution should be exercised when using essential oils on babies under three months of age.
 They are still developing in many ways and are adjusting to life outside the womb.
 Essential oils are too strong in most instances to use at this stage.

 Never give oils internally and don’t use them directly on the skin (blend them first- this is very important, they can burn sensitive skin if not properly diluted)